unlabeled/bindCache/README.md

 ## Tips ##

 `bind` util lets you feed it with context for the function.
-But it is better not to use that option since it will take more memory and be slower.
-Use `bindArg` or `bind` with undefined context.
 You can use arrow function (as it was shown above), or bind context once with decorator:
 ```javascript
 class MyComponent extends Component {
     @autoBind